ThomasLomas/ha-starlinghomehub/README.md

 ## Hub Setup

-> Ensure you are using the latest firmware (2024.43 or above)
+> Ensure you are using the latest firmware (2024.43 or above).
+You must provide a /v2/ URL for the API integration to work.

 The SDC API is disabled by default.
 To enable the API, go to the Starling app, then: